Infers/Infers/Docs/Tutorial.md

 To recap, we defined a family of types `Show<'x>` and a family of functions `bool`, `int`, `pair`, and `list` for building values of the type `Show<'x>`.
 Recall that Infers is a library for deriving values from their types.
-Can we use Infers to build values of the `Show<'x>` family of type using the family of functions we defined?
+Can we use Infers to build values of the `Show<'x>` family of types using the family of functions we defined?
 Yes, we can.

 ### Enter Infers